PBosc/Boot2Root/writeup1.md

 NO SPACE IN THE PASSWORD (password is case sensitive).
 ```

-because we did rainfall and override before this, we will reverse engineer the binary to get the passwords easily
+Let's reverse the binary to get the password more easily.

-now we have to defuse the bomb by getting the 6 passwords.
+1. First password

-The first one is easy and just strcmp on "Public speaking is very easy." so we just enter it.
+The first one is easy and just strcmp on `Public speaking is very easy.` so we just enter it.

+2. Second password
-After that, we get a small math check that multiplies things in weird way in a loop, answer is easy to understand :

-1 2 6 24 120 720
+The second password is a math check that multiplies things in weird way in a loop, answer is easy to understand: `1 2 6 24 120 720`

+3. Third password
-Third one gets an int, a char and an other int at the end then enters a switch statement, the first one is the case where the first int is 0, requires the char to be q and second int to be 777 so we enter that:
+Third one gets an int, a char and another int at the end then enters a switch statement.

-0 q 777
+By looking at the code, we see that the right combination is: `0 q 777`

+4. Fourth password
-Fourth one gets an int, passes it through a fibonacci sequence and compares the result to 55 so we need to input the index of 55 in the fibonacci sequence:
+Fourth one gets an int, passes it through a Fibonacci sequence and compares the result to 55 so we need to input the index of 55 in the Fibonacci sequence, it being `9`.

-9
+5. Fifth password

-Fifth phase is encrypting the string we give it and compares the output with "giants", we simply reverse it and check which characters we have to input to get the right output with a small python script
+Fifth phase is encrypting the string we give it and compares the output with "giants", we simply reverse it and check which characters we have to input to get the right output with a Python script (`script/phase_5.py`): `opekmq`

-opekmq

-Phase 6 is ennoying, doing it later, bye
+6. Sixth password
+The sixth phase is more complex.
 We can figure out it is doing stuff with a 6 element linked list that is loaded in memory.
 With gdb, we try to find what is the content of the linked list and we get :

 0x804b26c <node1>:      0x000000fd      0x00000001      0x0804b260